KobeW50/visiontq.github.io/_posts/2025-06-21-ps3-avatars-ps5-drm.md

 comments: true
 ---

+> **Update (September 2025):** This post may now be **outdated**.
+Multiple users on Reddit, Push Square, and other forums report that many missing PS3 avatars have been restored.
+The fix isn’t universal — some avatars are still unavailable.
+There’s no official confirmation from Sony, but check your account again; your missing avatars might have returned.
+{: .prompt-warning }

 If you’ve recently logged into your PS5 and noticed that some of your old premium avatars — especially the ones you bought back on PS3 are missing, you’re not alone.
 This is a real issue, and there are already dozens of reports on Reddit and even gaming news sites covering it.
 I looked into it myself, contacted support, and here’s everything I’ve found.

 ---